alpotapov/nftberlin_2022/README.md

 A doctor from the community is randomly (?) selected and given access to the appointment outcome data.

 Randomly selected doctor reviews the case and gives his judgement.

+### TODO

+Save and retrieve text data from Arweave.
+(15:30 - 16:30)

+Connect dapp to Arweave wallet and retrieve wallet balance (16:30 - 17:50)